CycleGANS/CycleGANS.github.io/_posts/2018-04-25-Building-Cycle-GAN-Network-From-Scratch.md

 Up till now, we have successfully built our `Generator` and `Discriminator` network.
 Now it time to integrate this into a single model for cycle consistent network or `Cycle GAN`.
 To achieve that, here's the game plan : First finish the data handling which involves all preprocessing of the data.
 Then, we have to implement the training and test for the network.
 Finally, integrate into one single module.

-> **NOTE**: This blog is going to be pretty heavy implementation oriented post to be honest! we recommend to make yourself familiar with the previous posts on cycle GANs first if necessary.
+> **NOTE**: This blog is going to be pretty heavy implementation oriented to be honest! we recommend to make yourself familiar with the previous posts on cycle GANs first if necessary.

 ## Data Handling